areggalstyan/reforging/README.md

 ##### shape: string array

-The shape of the crafting recipe for the reforging anvil item.
+The shape of the crafting recipe for the reforge anvil item.

 3 strings, each consisting of 3 symbols representing items as per `keys`.